-Millions Without Power As Irma, Now A Tropical Depression, Batters The Southeast
+Millions Without Power As Weakened Irma Continues To Batter The Southeast

 “No word from my brother Jon and his wife Suzee for 50 hours now,” one person wrote.
 “They were riding out Irma in Flamingo cove near the golf course, Marathon.
 We know communications are down but if anyone knows they are alive please let us know, their family members are sick with worry.”

-Irma, which weakened to a tropical depression Monday night, has continued to batter areas of Georgia, South Carolina and Alabama on its way to Tennessee, where it is expected to fizzle out by Wednesday afternoon.
+Irma, which weakened to a post-tropical cyclone Monday night, has continued to batter areas of Georgia, South Carolina and Alabama on its way to Tennessee, where it is expected to fizzle out by Wednesday afternoon.

 Long said he planned to travel Tuesday to U.S. territories in the Caribbean affected by Irma to assess damage and oversee recovery efforts.
 At least seven people were killed in Puerto Rico and the U.S. Virgin Islands, and thousands more were displaced.